kubera/kubera.github.com/_posts/2011-05-03-define-your-architecture-with-maven.md

 tags: [maven, architecture]
 ---

-I find it pretty cool how you can define the architecture of your software in maven.
+Maven is not just a build and dependency management tool, it also offers a way how to define the architecture of your software.
 You can have your modules in layers like a presentation, a business-logic and a persistence layer.

 Lets suppose your architecture looks like the following image.